 For reflector antennas with circular aperture examples of the side-lobe envelopes are given in [1, p.
 15-55]: ‘An excellent treatment on very large earth antenna sidelobes was given by Korvin and Kreutel, who presented results of both theoretical and measured studies for aperture ranging from 100 to 600 wavelenghts’.
 These results are copied here in Figures 2 and 3 for cassegrain-fed and prime focus-fed parabolic reflectors, respectively.

-[Editor’s note: the quality of the picture in Figure 2 need to be refined in the next WP 5B meeting]

 Figure 2

 Circular aperture envelopes from [1] for cassegrain-fed reflector antenna